Joseph Kimhi: Relations with Rabbeinu Tam

-Another famous contemporary of Qimḥi was Jacob ibn Meïr, called Rabbeinu Tam, of Ramerupt, who was the greatest Talmudic authority of the day.
+Another famous contemporary of Kimhi was Jacob ibn Meïr, called Rabbeinu Tam, of Ramerupt, who was the greatest Talmudic authority of the day.
 This scholar, wishing to settle the literary quarrel between the followers of Menahem ben Saruq and of Dunash ben Labraṭ, had written a book of decisions (הכרעות hakhraʻot), in which he took the part of Menahem.
-These decisions did not satisfy Qimḥi.
+These decisions did not satisfy Kimhi.
 Feeling himself better able than Rabbeinu Tam to pass judgment in the case, he wrote the Sefer ha-Galui in 1165.

 This work falls into two parts: the first treats the differences between Menahem and Dunash; the second contains independent criticisms on the former's dictionary.
-In the introduction, Qimḥi apologizes for daring to come forward against so eminent a man as the leading Talmudic authority of his time.
+In the introduction, Kimhi apologizes for daring to come forward against so eminent a man as the leading Talmudic authority of his time.
 Hearing that the ignorant among the people will attack him on that account, he puts into their mouths the words which Abner, the captain of Saul, spoke, when David cried out to the king: "Who art thou that criest to the king?" ('I Sam.
 26,14').

 His fears were realized; Benjamin of Canterbury, a pupil of Rabbeinu Tam, made observations on the Sefer ha-Galui, defending his teacher.
-He also called Qimḥi in a contemptuous sense HaQore "The Crier" because the latter ventured to cry his contradictions to the "king," i.e., Rabbeinu Tam.
+He also called Kimhi in a contemptuous sense HaQore "The Crier" because the latter ventured to cry his contradictions to the "king," i.e., Rabbeinu Tam.

-Grammarian and Lexicographer
+Grammarian and lexicographer

-In Qimḥi's grammatical works Sefer Zikkaron (edited by Bacher, Berlin, 1888) and Sefer haGalui (edited by Matthews, ib.
+In Kimhi's grammatical works Sefer Zikkaron (edited by Bacher, Berlin, 1888) and Sefer haGalui (edited by Matthews, ib.
 1887) he is dependent on Judah ben David Hayyuj for the treatment of his subject, but in his explanations of words he relies mainly on Jonah ibn Janah.

 On the whole, he is not original; in minor points, however, he goes his own way, becoming therein the model for future generations.
-Thus he was the first to recognize that the hif'il has also a reflexive and an intransitive meaning; he was also the first to arrange a list of nominal forms, to indicate eight verb classes, and to classify the vowels into a system of five short and five long ones.
+Thus he was the first to recognize that the hif'il has also a reflexive and an intransitive meaning; he was also the first to arrange a list of nominal forms, and to indicate eight verb classes.
+He was acquainted moreover with Latin grammar, under the influence of which he resorted to the innovation of dividing the Hebrew vowels into a system of five short and five long ones.
 In his works he pays frequent attention also to the language of the liturgy.
 In his etymological explanations he seeks for analogies in Bible, Talmud, Targum, and in Arabic.
 In cases where such analogies are wanting or unsatisfactory he is guided by the principle, "The unknown must be deduced from the known."
 Not seldom he explains difficult words on the basis of phonetic laws laid down by himself.